 Alaina sits down on the lawn and gives their dog, Kesler, a belly scratch.
 “This is our life,” she says.
 “We either sit at home and do nothing, or we work.”
 He is thirty-four, she ten years younger.
 They have no plans to raise a family here.
 So what keeps them in Fort Mac?
 “The money,” says Brandon.
 “In two years, I’ve put sixty grand in the bank.
 I’ve bought a snowmobile, a quad, and a dirt bike.
 We’re saving to buy a house—but not in Fort McMurray.
 We don’t want to get comfortable.
 We want to go home.”

 “Right now, more than a quarter of Fort McMurray’s population doesn’t live here year round,” Ron Taylor tells me as he takes me on a stroll down Franklin Avenue.
 “They fly in for a week to three months and leave behind a life and a family.”
 Though the town’s population is officially 76,000, continues the affable urban designer from Quebec, water records suggest that 30,000 more live here.
-Many rent basement rooms, or a camper in a city-limits trailer park, for as much as $2,000 a month.
+Many rent basement rooms, or campers in city-limits trailer parks, for as much as $2,000 a month.

 Taylor oversees a team, made up of engineers and designers from as far away as Spain and Scotland, that will implement thirteen major projects meant to transform the rough-hewn downtown into an attractive urban centre.
 He was one of the masterminds who helped transform a desolate patch of London dockland into the twenty-first-century financial hothouse that is Canary Wharf.
 “We want this to be the kind of place you would live if you were an urban person in Montreal, or Toronto, or Vancouver,” he tells me.
 “The kind of place where people will come, will stay, will raise families.
 Because, as Richard Florida says, ‘We are where we live.’ ”